-Join Media Burn and the National Public Housing Museum for a truly special evening of cinema under the stars.
+On 10/10/19, Media Burn and the National Public Housing Museum hosted a truly special evening of cinema under the stars.

 - “Voices of Cabrini” by Ronit Bezalel, 1999.
 Shot over a four-year period, this gripping documentary chronicles the demolition of the Cabrini-Green housing project from the perspectives of residents, community activists, and local business owners.

 - Excerpts from Cities: Studs Terkel’s Chicago by John McGreevy, 1979.
 Studs leads us through a tour of the Robert Taylor Homes and tells tales of a bygone era of Black Chicago.